 DEBRA BOLAÑOS: PRESIDENT

 Debbie is owner and manager of Galaxy Travel, Inc. in East Chicago, Indiana, director of the Ballet Folklorico Las Villistas and Xel-Ha Escuela de Danza.
-She is on the Board of directors of the Northwest Indiana Hispanic Chamber of Commerce and a member of the Hispanic Women’s Forum of NWI.
+She is an Executive Board Member of the Legacy Foundation and also is East Chicago’s City Councilwoman at Large.
 She studied/danced professionally under the direction of Amalia Hernandez (Director and Founder) of Ballet Folklorico de Mexico.
-Learn more about Debra at debrabolanos.com or email her at email@example.com

 SAL BOLAÑOS: VICE PRESIDENT

-Salvador is a full time Product Design Director at TransUnion where he leads a team of strategists, designers, and writers to develop innovative human-centered solutions for their consumers.
+Salvador is Head of User Experience and Design at TransUnion where he leads a team of strategists, designers, and writers to develop innovative human-centered solutions for their consumers.
 On Sal’s downtime he donates his efforts to designing all of S.C.C.L.R.’s marketing and advertising material and working with his mother Debra to continue to distill cultural leadership to their community.
-Visit his website at salbolanosdesign.com or email him at firstname.lastname@example.org
+Visit his website at salbolanosdesign.com or email him at [email protected]

 JESSICA HIGAREDA: TREASURER